NevermindNilas/Automated-Video-Depth-Extraction/README.md

 # Automated-Video-Depth-Extraction
-Real-time depth extraction from image and video using with **intel-isl/MiDaS** depth extraction model.
+Real-time depth extraction and encoding from video using with **intel-isl/MiDaS** depth extraction model.

 ## Dependencies
 If you have a cuda capable GPU ( Preferably Nvidia Pascal and onwards )